top of page

 How to Get Unstuck

-Encouragement for the Road
+Encouragement for the Road Ahead

-The road to becoming an animator is paved with delayed dreams and re-lit passions.
+The path to becoming an animator is often paved with delayed dreams and rekindled passions.
+Just make it move.
+Again.

 Comments